 Nancy Koenigsberg

-May 30 - July 19, 2024
+May 30 - August 23, 2024

 CHROMA

-From May 30 through July 19, 2024, Nancy Hoffman Gallery will present Nancy Koenigsberg’s CHROMA (2023), her own version of a painter’s palate of color, which she worked on for over six months.
+From May 30 through July 19, 2024, Nancy Hoffman Gallery will present Nancy Koenigsberg’s CHROMA (2023), her own version of a painter’s palette of color, which she worked on for over six months.
 This sculptural artwork of coated colored copper wire draws the viewer into a rainbow of colors.
 The work is comprised of four rows of small squares horizontally, and four rows vertically, occupying an area 26 inches square.

-Each individual square, in a color chosen by the artist, is created by knotting and manipulating coated copper wire and building up layers of the color to create a 2 ½-inch-deep object.
+Each individual square, in a color chosen by the artist, is created by sewing and weaving coated copper wire and building up layers of the color to create a 2 ½-inch-deep object.
 The material is shiny and dull, fragile, and industrial strength.
 The colors create a grid not unrelated to her more subdued grids in grays and blacks.
 The various combinations and contrasts challenge and engage the viewer both visually and conceptually.

 Koenigsberg says the grid featured in much of her work reflects the city streets she knows so well and is a “part of her DNA” as a New Yorker.
 As the work employs the regularity and repetitiveness of the grid, it also includes the nuances and intricacies found in both urban and natural environments and in the textile world she’s been immersed in for decades.